mrkkrp/data-check/README.md

 [![Coverage Status](https://coveralls.io/repos/mrkkrp/data-check/badge.svg?branch=master&service=github)](https://coveralls.io/github/mrkkrp/data-check?branch=master)

-This is a library that implements generalized approach to checking and verification of data, it's useful, for example, for validation of fields on web forms.
+This is a library that implements generalized approach to checking and verification of data.
+It's useful, for example, for validation of fields on web forms.

 Typically, there are a number of transformations and checks you may want to